gemacjr/jump.ios/JREngage/README.phonegap.txt

-Both the result and error arguments will contain a json object that your application can parse to get the appropriate information from the JREngage plugin.
+Both the result and error arguments will contain a JSON object that your application can parse to get the appropriate information from the JREngage plugin.

 The result json object contains the following keys and values: